Learn How To Win On YouTube With Our Creative Guide

 Tip: Use the creative space!

-The advantage of using vertical videos is that you can film the subject that looks better in a vertical frame such as a waterfall.
-You can even creatively split the vertical space into two and show similar or merging subjects stacked on top of each other.
-Same for square videos.
-Not many viewers are familiar with squared YouTube ads so showing them out of the ordinary ad sizes could make your creative stand out.
+The advantage of using vertical videos is that you can film a subject that looks better in a standing frame, such as a waterfall.
+You can even creatively split the vertical space into two and show similar or merging subjects stacked on each other.
+It's the same for square videos.
+Few viewers are familiar with squared YouTube ads, so showing them out-of-the-ordinary ad sizes could make your creative stand out.

 Branding